agiledev0115/react-google-login/README.md

 npm install -g firebase-tools
 firebase init
 ```
-- Choose "◯ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" and answer the questions as below:
+- Choose "◯ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" (with **space** key) and answer the questions as below:
 ```
 ?
-What do you want to use as your public directory? (public) `build` ?
-Configure as a single-page app (rewrite all urls to /index.html)? `No` ?
-Set up automatic builds and deploys with GitHub? `No` ?
+What do you want to use as your public directory? (public) build ?
+Configure as a single-page app (rewrite all urls to /index.html)?
+No ?
+Set up automatic builds and deploys with GitHub?
+No ?
 File build/index.html already exists.
-Overwrite? `No`
+Overwrite?
+No
 ```

 2. Modify `firebase.json` as below.